-Details of all the Council's committees, Councillors and agenda papers are available via our website on the Committees page
+Details of all the Council's committees, councillors and agenda papers are available via our website www.warwickdc.gov.uk/committees

 We endeavour to make all of our agendas and reports fully accessible.
 Please see our accessibility statement for details.